 Somerset Active Living for People Over 50 has brought together information about activities that you can get involved with in your local community.
 So whatever your interests, you will find the information you need to get you started.

 A varied programme of activities that includes Flexercise, Tai Chi, art group, sewing group, singing for fun.
 Monthly activities include book club, computer group, health walks and gardening club which often involves a trip out.
-Refreshments available at our Monday to Friday coffee morning and weekly lunch club on Wednesdays and Fridays.
+Call or pop in for more information.

-Tuesdays 10am – 3pm new day centre £10 to include transport, lunch and activities.
+Tuesdays 10am – 2pm: Social day £10 to include transport, lunch and activities.

 Coleford Active Living Group at The British Legion Club